undeadpixel/reinvent-scaffold-decorator/README.md

 Implementation of the SMILES-based scaffold decorator used in "SMILES-based deep generative scaffold decorator for de-novo drug design"
 =======================================================================================================================================

 This repository holds all the code used to create, train and sample a SMILES-based scaffold decorator described in [SMILES-based deep generative scaffold decorator for de-novo drug design]().
-Additionally it contains the code for pre-processing the training set, as explained in the manuscript.
+Additionally, it contains the code for pre-processing the training set, as explained in the manuscript.

 The scripts and folders are the following: